What is Automated Software Testing?

 ROI diagram for automating test cases.
 Which 20% should we automate?

-So, we have decided to automate 20% of our test cases, great!
 How about the 20% of test cases used most often, that have the most impact on customer satisfaction, and that chew up around 70% of the test team’s time?
-That might be a good place to start.
 Think about the 20% of test cases that will reduce overall test time by the greatest factor, freeing the team up for other tasks.

 These are the test cases that you dedicate many hours to performing, every day, every release, and every build.
 These are the test cases that you dread.
 It is like slamming your head into a brick wall – the outcome never seems to change.
-They’re monotonous, boring, but, yes, very necessary.
+They’re monotonous and boring, but yes, very necessary.
 These test cases are critical because most clients use these paths to complete tasks successfully.
 Therefore, these are the tasks that pay the company and the test team to exist.
-These test cases are tedious but important, which makes them great candidates for automation
+These test cases are tedious but important, which makes them great candidates for automation.

 Sample unit test fixture in C# using NUnit